SmartComposite®:

 An evaluation of the vertical dimension of occlusion (VDO) is essential.
 A VDO that is arbitrarily opened to accommodate a restoration without adequately considering vertical height can increase forces placed in the mouth.
 Alveolar processes adapt to compensate for tooth-born restorations that are carefully restored.

 Due to implant treatments, edentulous patients do not benefit from alveolar adaptation.
-Alveolar adaptation does not occur, which results in increased elevator muscles and consequently increased contractive forces.
+Alveolar adaptation does not occur, resulting in increased elevator muscles and consequently increased contractile forces.

 Proper Case Planning

 A lack of proper case planning is one of the most common challenges to fabricating a fixed dental prosthesis.
-Due to insufficient case planning, implants are placed arbitrarily, resulting in difficult success rates.
+Due to insufficient case planning, implants are placed arbitrarily, resulting in low success rates.

-In order to make the most of your edentulous rehabilitation, remember to take the following factors into consideration:
+To make the most of your edentulous rehabilitation, remember to consider the following factors:

 • Assess bone loss-related esthetic issues in the face